JohnGilb/SailwindVirtualCrew/README.md

 - Navigators with better Intelligence take more precise measurements.
   - Special case: Intelligence 1 navigators have basically no idea where they are.
 - Can only operate most tools once per day, representing their "best effort" with it.
-- Keep a record of the last 3 measurements
+- Keep a record of the last 3 measurements in their window
+- Measurements taken within 1 hour of local noon will be added to a map (if you take both latitude and longitude measurements)

 Tools:
 - Quadrant: Can only be used between 20:00-04:00 local time.
 Gets latitude.